Letters to the Editor: Jan. 20, 2022 - NewsBreak

 In the midst of all the disheartening news, it was such an encouragement to read Pat Kruis' article "Held captive in Haiti" about Oregonian Austin Smucker's ordeal and faith.

-Read our story on the ordeal of an Oregon missionary in Haiti, published online Jan.
-4, 2022.
+Read our Jan.
+4, 2022, story on an Oregon missionary in Haiti.

 Thank you so much for publishing this account of the capture and miraculous escape of the missionaries.
 Their faith in God is an inspiration to many.

-Note: Editor's note: Have a letter to share?
-Email your thoughts to Editor-in-Chief Mark Miller at mmiller@pamplinmedia.com.
-Letters should be no more than 400 words.
-All submissions must include the name and hometown of the author.
-Commercial solicitations and campaign announcements will not be accepted as letters to the editor.
-Submissions should not include profane or defamatory language.
-We may lightly edit submissions for style and clarity.